RudraNilBasu/Bit/README.md

 # Bit

-Bit is an attempt to make code submission and evaluation easier
+Bit is an attempt to make code submission and evaluation easier using MySQL